In this article:

 Because the financial and personal consequences of defaulting on a secured loan are serious, it's imperative to understand what's at stake before you apply for a secured loan.

 Types of Secured Loans

-- Bank accounts, including checking accounts, savings accounts, certificates of deposit accounts, and money market accounts
+- Cash and financial accounts, including checking accounts, savings accounts, certificates of deposit accounts, and money market accounts

 - Insurance policies, including life insurance